What Do French Bulldog Puppies Cost in The US? | DogExpress

 Grooming Needs

 French Bulldog is an average shedder and loses their undercoat, mainly in Spring and Fall.
-You might not require extensive grooming, but you do have to spend some time for its monthly upkeep.
+You might not require extensive grooming, but you must spend some time on its monthly upkeep.

-• Brushing their coat weekly to keep it shiny and healthy
+• Brush their coat once a week to keep it shiny and healthy.

-• Clipping their toenails monthly once as it does not wear down its toenails naturally
+• Clip their toenails monthly once as it does not wear down toenails naturally

-• Brushing their teeth several times a week to keep their teeth and gums healthy and prevent tooth loss
+• Brush their teeth multiple times a week to keep their teeth and gums healthy and prevent tooth loss

-• Bathing it at least once a month and as needed
+• Bathing them at least once a month and as needed

 Temperament, Personality, and Training